-This document serves as a Tax code of conduct and documentation of Briggs Group Limited (the Group) and its subsidiary entities policy and approach to conducting its tax affairs and dealing with tax risk., It will remain in effect until amendments are approved by the Briggs Group Limited Board of Directors.
-In publishing the information set out below, Briggs Group Limited and its subsidiary entities consider themselves compliant with their duty under Finance Act 2016, Schedule 19, para 16 (duty to publish a tax strategy) for the year ending 31 December 2019.
+This document serves as a Tax code of conduct and documentation of Briggs Group Limited (the Group) and its subsidiary entities policy and approach to conducting its tax affairs and dealing with tax risk.
+It will be reviewed annually and remain in effect until amendments are approved by the Briggs Group Limited Board of Directors.
+In publishing the information set out below, Briggs Group Limited and its subsidiary entities consider themselves compliant with their duty under Finance Act 2016, Schedule 19, para 16 (duty to publish a tax strategy) in the current financial year.

 The Group endeavours to conduct its tax affairs in line with the following principles.

 - Observe all applicable local laws, rules, regulations and disclosure requirements.

 - The Group aims for certainty in its tax positions, however, where the tax laws are unclear or subject to interpretation, written advice will be sought to ensure any dispute on the Group’s position on the balance of probability, will be settled in our favour